ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

 ---
-title: Navigation structure
+title: Navigation structures
 ---

-The theme tries to minimize the need to change html code as much as possible, and for the top navigation, sidebar and footer, this is not different.
-These navigation structures are all defined by YAML files as  explained below.
+The theme tries to minimize the need to change HTML.
+Top navigation, sidebar and footer structures are all defined by YAML files, as explained below.

 ## Top navigation

-The top navigation links are defined by the the `/_data/topnav.yml` file under the `subitems:` object.
+The top navigation links are defined in the `subitems:` object in `/_data/topnav.yml`.
 ```yml
 subitems:
 - title: Home
   url: /
 ```

-Dropdown can be added in a similar way by nesting subitems:
+Dropdowns can be added in a similar way by nesting subitems:

 ```yml
 subitems: